mhwombat/pandoc-columns/README.md

 }
 ~~~

-Enter the shell using `nix-shell`, and `pandoc-columns` will be available.
+Enter the shell using `nix-shell`, and this package will be available for use.

 ### In a Nix flake